 Sam began his life in Alabama, under Jim Crow.
 He learned from his family not to accept the racism of the Klan and the cops, who were often the same.

 His mother sent him to LA when he was 20, hoping to keep her son alive.
 Sam was a witness to the black rebellion in Watts, 1965, and then, after he came to Detroit, to the 1967 rebellion here.

-Whether in the plants or in the community, Sam has always been a fighter, a man who sees the big picture and speaks out for the working class.
+Whether in the plants or in the community, Sam has always been a fighter, a man who sees the big picture and speaks out for his class.

-His book, giving an account of his life, a militant life, has just been published.
+Sam Johnson's book, giving an account of his life, a militant life, was published in 2014.
 It's called: A Fighter All My Life.